Rafeel1/Boulder-Dash-Game/README.md

 ## Compiling-and-executing ##

-- Firsty download the .asm file and then open up the dosbox terminal.
+- Firsty, download the .asm file and then open up the dosbox terminal.

-- Then copy the commands and replace the paranthesis {} with your file path
+- Secondly, copy the commands and replace the paranthesis {} with your file path

       mount c: {path to your file}

+- Thirdly, copy the commands and replace the paranthesis {} with your file name

+      nasm {project.asm} -o {project.com}

-- Lastly copy the commands and replace the paranthesis {} with your file name to run the code
+- Lastly, copy the commands and replace the paranthesis {} with your file name to run the code

-      nasm {project.asm} -o {project.com}<br>

       {project.com}